Waves and landscape

 Church in Húsar on Kalsoy Island

-Húsar on Kalsoy island.
+Húsar on Kalsoy Island.
 Photo by thibault on Instagram.

 As the days are shortening the Faroe Islanders start preparing for the dark and long winter.
 But this is also the month where you can enjoy the most spectacular sunsets and sunrises.
 The light can be extraordinary during the evening ours before the night falls.
 The morning can be just as mesmerising with breathtaking sunrises.